imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Processes/Be a muathin.md

 Link to [Remembering death](Initiatives/good%20traits/Remembering%20death.md)

-Strive to be a muathin (if you can) and live close to a mosque, to be from the ones who have a long neck on the day of qiyama.
+Strive to be a muathin (if you can), to be from the ones who have a long neck on the day of qiyama.